 Figure 7: CAD drawing of the electromagnetic calorimeter.
-The calorimeter consists of two annular disks, with the crystals in each located between an inner and outer aluminum ring.
-In the figure, the inner ring is visible in gray at the center of the closer disk.
-The digitizing electronics are in the crates on the outside of the disks.
-The light blue area represents the support for the SiPMs and front end electronics, and the yellow area represents the envelope of the cables from the FEE to the digitizing electronics.
+The crystals are located inside the aluminum rings, and the digitizing electronics are in the crates on the outside of the disks.
+The light blue area representing the support for the SiPMs and front end electronics, and the yellow area representing the envelope of the cables from the FEE to the digitizing electronics.